24crayon/24crayon/README.md

-### Hi there ꒱ ; 📩
+### Hi there; 📩ᵎ
 ## I'm Lena C.A., a 15 Year-Old Forensics, Cyber-Security, and Python Development Enthusiast.

 ⊹₊ 🔭 I’m currently brainstorming for projects to work on during the summer.

-⌢ 💬 Ask me questions regarding Forensics challenges! ᵎ
+⌢ 💬 Ask me questions regarding Forensics challenges!

 ୨୧ 📮 How to reach me: crayon#0024